Comments from visitors - 1999

 You value the life and continued existence of malignant human garbage above that of the innocent human beings excrement such as this has butchered.
 Death penalty opponents have chosen indecency over decency, and have the utter gall to assume that they can forgive and excuse the destruction of the lives of others they have absolutely no connection to.

+The rare number of executions of murdering garbage is incredibly humane compared to the horrific brutality these vermin exact upon their 'prey'.
+True acts of barbarism lay in their acts of homicide, not in the application of legally administered, monitored, and regulated euthanasia.
 Death penalty opponents have chosen to align themselves with the advocacy of the killer because they dismiss and devalue the life of the victim.
 Their assessments are made from bases other than value based moral and ethical judgements that maintain stable and rational societal structures that reinforce collective integrity and personal responsibility.

 In short they are irresponsible contributors to the degeneration of collective relationships and the social contract that binds civilizations together as structures worthy of human habitation.
 In short, they are moral degenerates and ethical cripples; who while decrying mass murder, human bondage, and the extermination of millions in death camps, nevertheless excuse and mitigate the slaughter of a single human life.
+They are both hypocritical and intellectually dishonest.
+Again, in short they are diseased and their sanity is in question.
+The plague of random murder and homicide is a direct result of their refusal to rid society of the garbage that stalks it.

 C.L.
 Pepper, Chapel Hill, NC

-(A proud defender of the innocent and nemesis murdering excrement and their advocates)
+(A proud defender of the innocent and nemesis murdering excrement and

 Comment from Niels: